apache/druid/docs/release-info/upgrade-notes.md

 #### Hadoop-based ingestion

-Hadoop-based ingestion has been deprecated since Druid 32.0 and will be removed as early as Druid 35.0.0.
+Hadoop-based ingestion has been deprecated since Druid 32.0 and is scheduled to be removed in Druid 37.0.0.

 We recommend one of Druid's other supported ingestion methods, such as [SQL-based ingestion](../multi-stage-query/index.md) or [MiddleManager-less ingestion using Kubernetes](../development/extensions-core/k8s-jobs.md).